texora/texora/README.md

 # 👋 Welcome to my github page! <br />

-I am a diligent software engineer and avid open source developer with over 10 years of experience. <br /> I am focused on building innovative and cutting-edge business solutions for clients around the world.
+I am a diligent software engineer and avid open source developer with over 10 years of experience. <br /> I am focused on building innovative and cutting-edge business solutions for clients around the world. <br /> Unfortunately most of the work I do is not source-available, but feel free to dig through my public repositories here.

 ## Favorite Saying 👍